joergschultzelutter/robotframework-remoterunner-ssl/README.md

                         pattern similarly as with --test and it can contain parent name separated with a dot.
 You can specify this parameter multiple times, if necessary.
   --test ROBOT_TEST [ROBOT_TEST ...]
                         Select test cases to run by name or long name.
 Name is case insensitive and it can also be a simple pattern where `*` matches anything and `?` matches any char.
 You can specify this parameter multiple times, if necessary.
   --include ROBOT_INCLUDE [ROBOT_INCLUDE ...]
                         Select test cases to run by tag.
 Similarly as name with --test, tag is case and space insensitive and it is possible to use patterns with `*` and `?` as wildcards.
 Tags and patterns can also be combined together with `AND`, `OR`, and `NOT` operators.
                         Examples: --include foo, --include bar*, --include fooANDbar* --exclude ROBOT_EXCLUDE [ROBOT_EXCLUDE ...]
                         Select test cases not to run by tag.
 These tests are not run even if included with --include.
 Tags are matched using the rules explained with --include.
   --extension ROBOT_EXTENSION [ROBOT_EXTENSION ...]
                         Parse only files with this extension when executing a directory.
 Has no effect when running individual files or when using resource files.
 You can specify this parameter multiple times, if necessary.
 Specify the value without leading '.'.
 Example: `--extension robot`.
-Default extensions: robot, text, txt, resource --output-dir ROBOT_OUTPUT_DIR
+Default values: robot, text, txt, resource
+  --output-dir ROBOT_OUTPUT_DIR
                         Output directory which will host your output files.
 If a nonexisting dictionary is specified, it will be created for you.
 Default value: current directory --input-dir ROBOT_INPUT_DIR [ROBOT_INPUT_DIR ...]
                         Input directory (containing your robot tests).
 You can specify this parameter multiple times, if necessary.
 Default value: current directory --output-file ROBOT_OUTPUT_FILE
                         Robot Framework output file name.
 Default value: remote_output.xml --log-file ROBOT_LOG_FILE
                         Robot Framework log file name.
 Default value: remote_log.html --report-file ROBOT_REPORT_FILE
                         Robot Framework report file name.
 Default value: remote_report.html --debug               Run in debug mode.
 This will enable debug logging and does not cleanup the workspace directory on the remote machine after test execution
 ```

 If no parameters are specified, the ```client.py``` script will connect to a server on ```localhost``` port ```8111``` while serving all robot files from the current directory